Optionals

 Default values

-The special thing about optional, nullable, nullish and undefinedable is that the schema functions accept a default value as the second argument.
-Depending on the schema function, this default value is always used if the input is undefined or null.
+What makes optional, exactOptional, undefinedable, nullable and nullish unique is that the schema functions accept a default value as the second argument.
+Depending on the schema function, this default value is always used if the input is missing, undefined or null.

 import * as v from 'valibot';